Mesh

 JSON

-Mesh provides a Json module for encoding and decoding JSON data.
+Mesh also provides a Json module for encoding and decoding JSON data.
 Use Json.encode and Json.parse for serialization:

 mesh